 - Use underscores to separate words in the names of functions, variables, and properties.
-Method names are camelCase. - Names of functions for public use must begin with elgq. - All other function names must begin with elgg. - The names of all classes and interfaces must use underscores as namespace separators and be within the Elgg namespace.
-(Elgg_Cache_LRUCache) - Name globals and constants in ALL_CAPS (ACCESS_FRIENDS, \$CONFIG).
+Method names are camelCase. - Names of functions for public use must begin with elgg. - All other function names must begin with elgg. - Name globals and constants in ALL_CAPS (ACCESS_FRIENDS, \$CONFIG).